 As previously mentioned, a limited BPS detection system was installed in 1971 around portions of the outer perimeter fence.
 Full coverage was planned for late 1972.
-The aircraft on the flight lines were generally unrevetted and parked in line, which made them highly vulnerable to a stand-off attack or sabotage.
-However, the special Task Force Alpha Project, located on the base, was protected by high revetments and was thus impervious to all but direct hits.
+The aircraft on the flight lines were generally the of the att he unrevetted and parked in line, which made them highly vulnerable to a standoff attack or sabotage.
+However, the special Task Force Alpha Project, located on the base, was protected by high revetments and was thus impervious $\frac{150}{150}$ to all but direct hits.